 This is a community-service road trip during SCAD's spring break during which SCAD students volunteer their time to help meet needs in another community.
-Past ASB groups have traveled to locations including New Orleans; Miami; Cherokee, N.C.; Washington, D.C.; Caretta, W.V.; and Ocean Springs, Miss.
+Past ASB groups have traveled to locations including New Orleans, Louisiana; Miami, Florida; Cherokee, North Carolina; Washington, D.C.; Caretta, West Virginia; and Ocean Springs, Mississippi.

 Book Buddies is a mentoring and reading program in which SCAD students meet weekly with children from Garrison Elementary School, East Broad Elementary School, Union Mission, and Frank Callen Boys and Girls Club.

 Habitat for Humanity